Miniontoby/ModUpdater/src/site/markdown/GUIUsage.md

 ```

 At the moment of writing this, it doesn't matter what you enter at the 'modLoader' field, but make sure it is a number (1 = forge, 4 = fabric)

+#### Install Modpack

+Here you can install a modpack.

+Options:
+- .minecraft folder location

+At .minecraft Folder Location you need to select the '.minecraft' folder for your minecraft client or server.
+Note: This is NOT the mods folder, this is the folder where the mods folder is located at!!!

+Note: You need to have a modpack 'manifest.json' file in your .minecraft folder!

+Quick Note: this script will always make a backup of your current mods folder by moving it to folder '.minecraft/backup_mods/yyyy_M_dd-hh_mm_ss/' (`yyyy_M_dd-hh_mm_ss` is an timestamp format)